- AroundView cameras are a must-have feature

 One feature we'd buy, no question, is the surround-view camera that's available on the Rogue SV and standard on the SL.
 It stitches together a composite 360-degree view of obstacles from a quartet of cameras--and it makes parking everywhere and anywhere so much simpler.
 It's packaged with other useful options in the SV like smartphone connectivity, so it's worth the upsell.

-Last year, the front-wheel-drive Rogue was rated at 23/28 mpg; with all-wheel drive, its numbers fell to 22/26 mpg.
-That vehicle's still available as the Rogue Select, FYI, in case you're interested in a very low lease payment above fuel economy and crash-test scores.
+The previous-generation front-wheel-drive Rogue was rated at 23/28 mpg; with all-wheel drive, its numbers fell to 22/26 mpg.
+That vehicle's still available as the Rogue Select, in case you're interested in a very low lease payment above fuel economy and crash-test scores.

 There's no plan for diesel power for the Rogue, as far as we know, and Nissan's hybrid four-cylinder in the new Pathfinder doesn't seem likely, given the Rogue's already impressive fuel economy.